 Source: "Experiment on the influence of cooperative relationships on justice evaluations."
-Own calculations.
-DOI: 10.4119/UNIBI/SFB882.2012.1

 The experiments were conducted in two labs equipped with a computer screen on a table along with a chair for the participant, and a table and chair for the interviewer.
-Participants were asked to fill in a questionnaire on issues of social justice, personal background, and other questions used to control for side effects, for example, using a social desirability scale.
-On average, participants completed the questionnaire in 35 minutes.
+Participants were asked to fill in a questionnaire on issues of social justice, personal background, and other questions used to control for side effects, for example, using a social desirability scale.4 On average, participants completed the questionnaire in 35 minutes.

-5.1.1 Measurement
+4.1 Measurement

-Preferences towards (in)equality were measured by the factorial survey design described above.
+Preferences towards (in)equality were measured by the factorial survey design described in Section 3.

 Priming: Participants were asked to construct 20 sentences using 4 of 5 words given to them.
 The cooperative mindset was activated by the use of words closely tied to "cooperation" such as "together," "help," "cooperation," "fair," "trust," and "sharing."
-In total, 10 out of 20 senearnings by means of individual regression techniques (Jasso 2006; Jasso and Wegener 1997).
-It is discussed in the literature that the direct answers may lead to anchor effects - respondents orienting their ratings to the income provided on the vignette - but this is unproblematic in this setting because only differences between experimental groups are analyzed.
+In total, 10 out of 20 sentences (50 percent) included primed wordings.
+The priming instrument was developed on the basis of previous studies on cooperation priming (Bargh, Gollwitzer, Lee-Chai, Barndollar, & Trötschel, 2001; Bry, Meyer, Oberlé, & Gherson, 2009; Drouvelis, Metcalfe, & Powdthavee, 2010; Kay & Ross, 2003).
+The control group received neutral sentences that did not activate a competition-specific cognitive frame.